Applied Scientist / ML Engineer · available August 2026

 • remote sensing

-• Generate OpenStreetMap-guided scrape manifests for temporal imagery.
+• Generate OpenStreetMap-guided download manifests for temporal imagery.

-• Label construction phases with the included lightweight annotation app.
+• Label construction phases with the bundled annotation app.

 • Export train/val/test splits for change-detection baselines.